aarcg/GettingAndCleaningDataProject/Codebook.md

   - WALKING_DOWNSTAIRS
   - WALKING_UPSTAIRS

-The variable in the dataset is named as followes:
+The variable in the dataset is named as follows:
   - activity

 ###tBodyAcc-XYZ
 Time domain body acceleration in XYZ axes.
-Each axis is seperated and a mean and standard deviation are determined.
+Each axis is separated and a mean and standard deviation are determined.
 The values are numeric, and range from -1 to +1.
-The variables in the dataset are named as followes:
+The variables in the dataset are named as follows:

   - timeBodyAccelerationMeanX
   - timeBodyAccelerationMeanY